mohan08p/kodekloud-engineer/DevOps Engineer/Docker/Docker EXEC Operations/solution.md

     apt install vim

-Finally, change a port in `/etc/apache2/ports.conf` file and change it from 80 to 5004 respectively.
+Finally, change the port in `/etc/apache2/ports.conf` file from 80 to 5004 respectively and restart the apache2 service.

+    service apache2 status

 Then, check locally inside the container using curl call,